Why write a monthly newsletter?

 - The newsletter can arouse a potential customer’s curiosity.
 With slow and steady work, you can convert an “interested” lead into an actual customer.

-- A newsletter can be your hook product.
+- A newsletter can be your lead magnet.
 If your newsletter produces amazing results, you can promote it in your ads.
 It’s easier to get a potential customer to sign up for a free newsletter than open their wallet.

 - You can educate your readers about your industry.
 People enjoy getting interesting and relevant information that informs and entertains them.